-We’ve been advocating this for years.
-The only way cash bail will ever get cleaned up is if there’s compromise amongst all parties and a certain amount of common-sense reform.
-Of course, what we think is “common-sense reform” compared to others is subjective.
+Our Denver bail agents have said it for years: the only way that the cash bail system will ever get cleaned up is if there’s compromise amongst all parties and a certain amount of common-sense reform.
+Of course, what we think is “common-sense bail reform” compared to others is subjective.

 Those of us who’ve worked diligently in the bail bond industry for most of our adult lives know that only compromise can offer some measure of hope, but to clear up any confusion: We will never support doing away with cash bail for all crimes.